Gert Heidler

-Gert Heidler (born 30 January 1948) is a former East German footballer and football manager.
+Gert Heidler is a former East German professional footballer and football manager.

 Club career

 The forward played for Dynamo Dresden from 1968 until 1982, making 281 appearances for the first team.

 International career

 He won the gold medal at the 1976 Summer Olympics with the East German Olympic Team.
 Heidler won caps for the full GDR team between 1976 and 1978.

-Coaching career

-He later worked as a coach.
-One of his stints was with the youth ranks of Dynamo Dresden.